-Workers’ compensation only pays a fraction of lost earnings, though the workers’ comp benefits are tax-free in most cases.
+While workers’ compensation only pays a fraction of lost earnings, the workers’ comp benefits are tax-free in most cases.
 You also cannot be compensated for the suffering and pain resulting from the accident or injury.
 While it may seem unfair, it is part of the salary of the employee wage system.

-The good thing is that you can obtain the benefits faster without filing legal action or proving that your employer caused the damage.
-The problem is that you cannot get the total amount of losses.
-However, you can take legal action outside the workers’ comp system to seek a more comprehensive compensation that includes suffering and pain you have experienced as a result of your work-related accident or injury.
+It is possible to obtain the workers’ compensation benefits faster by not filing legal action or proving that your employer is responsible for the damage.
+However, you are less likely to be compensated for the total amount of losses.
+You can take legal action outside of the workers’ compensation system.
+This allows you to seek more comprehensive compensation that can include the suffering and pain you have experienced as a result of your work-related accident or injury.

 What Are the Types of Workers’ Compensation Benefits in Coral Gables?

 If the work-related illness or injury led to a disability that temporarily or permanently prevents you from working, you might be entitled to wage compensation benefits.
 The amount of workers’ comp benefit you can obtain depends on your disability.
 If the injury results in death, your family can claim workers’ compensation benefits in Coral Gables.

 Below, we break down the types of Florida workers’ compensation benefits:

 This disability type applies to situations where it is impossible to return to work due to injuries.
 During your temporary total disability, you obtain a benefit equal to two-thirds of your typical salary.